shyamvalsan/YeelightController/README.md

     notify-blue - notification in blue color
     notify-green - notification in green color
     notify-red - notification in red color
+    brightness <level> - set brightness to <level> where <level> is an integer from 1 (dimmest) to 100 (brightest) dim - dim brightness to level 10 undim - reset brightness to level 100
 ```
 ## Demo
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=EqDKSsEf1HE